joakin/joakin.github.com/_drafts/2013-05-15-leaving-it-behind.md

   - personal
 ---

-All that time, cheating to yourself has a price.
-A psychological one.
+All that time cheating to yourself has a price, a psychological one.
 The burden gets bigger as time goes by, you suffer from lack of interest and concentration, among other things, and you end up making a whole big trouble of something that should have been a lot easier.

+Finally, when the glass filled, and I reached my limits, something happened and I sent my resignation letter.
+I was finally leaving the job after that long time struggling and lying to myself.

 There are many things I tried to keep myself on track, stay on the job and avoid burnout.
 I started exercising, at the beginning three times per week,